SmeysyaHromche/ML/cnn/README.md

 ```

 **Convolution layer**
 *Local/global pooling layer* is reduce the dimensions of data by combining the outputs of neuron clusters at one layer into a single neuron in the next layer.
+Provides us with invariative, nn *dont fixed on location, but on existing features*.
 *Max pooling* uses the maximum value of each local cluster of neurons in the feature map, while *average pooling* takes the average value
 Generally use *ReLu* activation function